humancomputerintegration/ProtoPCB/README.md

 All files and data for the Technical Evaluation (PCB boards) can be found in the [Evaluation Files](./Evaluation Files) directory

 ### Installation
-To use ecoEDA, you must have installed KiCad (v7+) and Python3 on your machine.
+To use ProtoPCB, you must have installed KiCad and Python3 on your machine.
 The system was built primarily with Mac OS.
 It has not been tested yet on Windows so some elements may not port over well.
 If you're interested in collaborating on a Windows version, please reach out!

 Detailed instructions can be found on the page [INSTALL.md](./INSTALL.md)